OPERA-Cal-Val/.github/profile/README.md

 ## OPERA Project Science Team Calibration and Validation Guides and Notebooks

 Our organization contains repos for calibration and validation of the Observational Products for End-Users from Remote Sensing Analysis (OPERA) products.
 Currently, we have repos for OPERA products including the Dynamic Surface Water Extent (DSWx) and coregistered single-look complex (CSLC).
 A complete description of the OPERA products can be found here: https://www.jpl.nasa.gov/go/opera/products.
-In the future, we will have calibration and validation repos for all OPERA products.

 **DSWx repos include:**
 - calval-DSWx